wilch3/flwt-test/README.md

 # flwt-test
-Application to send out emails with attached PDF file.
+Application to send out emails with a PDF file attached.
 The file itself consists of readable data and the same data converted to barcode (in Code128 format).
 Data should be read from Sqlite database.

 # Requirements